dncrht/nestedToc/README.md

 # nestedToc

-nestedToc is a light jQuery plugin that will automatically generate a table of contents for your page.
+nestedToc is a light jQuery plugin that will automatically generate a hierarchical table of contents for your page, based on the heading tags found.

 ## Try it!